axelhzf/talk-react-at-treexor/slides.md

 ## Warning #1

 This is a talk about React.
 But it's also a talk about why is better than Angular.js.
-During this talks it will look like I hate Angular.js, but it's not so bad.
+But Angular.js it's not so bad.

 --